 Unfortunately, hard water can cause devastating impacts on your water appliances, like the dishwashers and washing machines.
 It can also block your plumbing systems.

 So, why is the water softener not using salt?
-Before we look at the reasons, click here to learn how a water softener works.
+Let’s look at the possible reasons!

 1. Formation of a Salt Bridge